erinleecrocker/Note-Taker/README.md

 ## Description :

 The  “Note-Taker” application can be used to write, save, and delete notes.
 The purpose of this is so that the user can organize their thoughts and keep track of tasks that need to be completed.
 This application uses an express backend and save and retrieve note data from a JSON file.
+To see the deployed app visit: https://still-taiga-24745.herokuapp.com/

 <br />
 <br />